Incogn1toBro/BlueTeam-Trainer/BUILD.md

 Wait for both containers to be healthy again.

-✅ **Phase 1 complete.** Logging stack is live, HEC is verified, VQL ingestion is configured.
+✅ **Phase 1 complete.** Logging stack is live, HEC is verified and VQL ingestion is configured.

 ---